Online Graph Coloring for $k$-Colorable Graphs: Introduction

+As background information, the graph coloring problem is known to be hard to solve, or even to approximate, in polynomial time.
+It is inapproximable within a factor $n^{1-\varepsilon}$ for any $\varepsilon > 0$, unless ZPP = NP \cite{FEIGE1998187}.
+The best known approximation factor is $O(\frac{n (\log \log n)^2}{(\log n)^3})$ \cite{HALLDORSSON199319}.
+Even for 3-colorable graphs, the best approximation algorithm achieves $\widetilde{O}(n^{0.1954})$ colors \cite{KTY24, BHL26}.

-Lov\'{a}sz, Saks, and Trotter \cite{LST89} in 1989 give a deterministic online coloring algorithm with a competitive ratio\footnote{The competitive ratio is the maximum value of (the algorithm's solution [i.e., the number of colors used]) divided by (the optimal solution [i.e., chromatic number]) for all possible inputs.} of $O(n/\log^* n)$.
-Kierstead \cite{Kie98} in 1998 improves the competitive ratio (though not explicitly stated) to $O(n \log \log \log n / \log \log n)$.
-Vishwanathan in 1992 \cite{Vis92} gives a randomized algorithm that attains a competitive ratio of $O(n/\sqrt{\log n})$.
-His randomized algorithm is modified in \cite{HALLDORSSON1997265} to improve the competitive ratio to $O(n/\log n)$.
-However, there is a $2n/\log^2 n$ lower bound (of the competitive ratio) for deterministic online graph coloring, and this bound also holds up to a constant factor for randomized algorithms \cite{HS94}.
-Even for a tree, the lower bound is $\log n$, see \cite{Bea76, GL88}.
+\paragraph{Online coloring.} Generally, the main research direction in online algorithms is to minimize the competitive ratio.\footnote{The competitive ratio for an algorithm is the maximum value of ``the algorithm's performance (i.e., the number of colors used) divided by the optimal value (i.e., chromatic number)'' for all possible inputs.} For deterministic online coloring, Lov\'{a}sz, Saks, Trotter (1989) \cite{LST89} gave a deterministic online coloring algorithm with a competitive ratio of $O(\frac{n}{\log^* n})$, and Kierstead (1998) \cite{Kie98} improved this ratio (though not explicitly stated) to $O(\frac{n \log \log \log n}{\log \log n})$.
+For randomized algorithms, Vishwanathan (1992) \cite{Vis92} gave a randomized algorithm with a competitive ratio of $O(\frac{n}{(\log n)^{1/2}})$, and Halld{\'o}rsson (1997) \cite{HALLDORSSON1997265} improved this ratio to $O(\frac{n}{\log n})$.
+However, the lower bound of $\Omega(\frac{2n}{(\log n)^2})$ is known for both deterministic and randomized algorithms \cite{HS94}.

-Given very strong negative results for approximating the chromatic number in the online graph coloring problem (even worse than the graph coloring case), it really makes sense to consider the online graph coloring for $k$-colorable graphs.
-For $k \geq 3$, a randomized algorithm that uses $\widetilde{O}(n^{1-1/(k-1)})$ colors is found by Vishwanathan \cite{Vis92}, and a deterministic algorithm that uses $O(n^{1-1/k!})$ colors is given by Kierstead in 1998 \cite{Kie98}.
-For special cases when $k = 3$ and $k = 4$, deterministic algorithms that use $\widetilde{O}(n^{2/3})$ colors and $\widetilde{O}(n^{5/6})$ colors are given in 1998 by Kierstead \cite{Kie98}.
+\paragraph{Algorithms for $k$-colorable graphs.} Given very strong negative results for approximating the chromatic number in the online graph coloring problem (even worse than graph coloring), it is natural to consider the online graph coloring for $k$-colorable graphs, where $k$ is a constant.

+For $k \geq 3$, a deterministic algorithm that uses $O(n^{1-\frac{1}{k!}})$ colors is given by Kierstead (1998) \cite{Kie98}, and a randomized algorithm that uses $\widetilde{O}(n^{1-\frac{1}{k-1}})$ colors is given by Vishwanathan (1992) \cite{Vis92}.
+For special cases when $k = 3$ and $k = 4$, deterministic algorithms that use $\widetilde{O}(n^{2/3})$ colors and $\widetilde{O}(n^{5/6})$ colors are also given by Kierstead (1998) \cite{Kie98}.
 However, no improvement has been made for deterministic algorithms since 1998, and a significant gap remains between the upper and lower bounds.
-Surprisingly, the only known lower bound is $\Omega(\log^{k-1} n)$ colors \cite{Vis92}.
+Surprisingly, the only known lower bound is $\Omega((\log n)^{k-1})$ colors \cite{Vis92}.